Botanical: Phytolacca americana

 To support wellness, look at the root.
 Poke root is safe for herbal use.
 Poke leaf is not.
-Eating poke leaves can cause gastroenteritis with intense vomiting and frothy diarrhea.
+Eating poke leaves (without proper preparation) can cause gastroenteritis with intense vomiting and frothy diarrhea.

 - To be used only under the supervision of an expert qualified in the appropriate use of this substance.
 Not to be used while pregnant.
 Not recommended for internal use.
 Not to be taken if you have severe liver or kidney disease.
 Do not apply to broken or abraded skin.

 “In a January 17th 2014 interview with music journalist Ray Shasho, Tony Joe White explained the thought process behind the writing of “Polk Salad Annie” and “Rainy Night in Georgia.” …”I heard “Ode to Billie Joe” on the radio and I thought, man, how real, because I am Billie Joe, I know that life.
 I’ve been in the cotton fields.
 So I thought if I ever tried to write, I’m going to write about something I know about.
 At that time I was doing a lot of Elvis and John Lee Hooker onstage with my drummer.
 No original songs and I hadn’t really thought about it.
 But after I heard Bobbie Gentry I sat down and thought… well I know about Polk because I had ate a bunch of it and I knew about rainy nights because I spent a lot of rainy nights in Marietta, Georgia.
 So I was real lucky with my first tries to write something that was not only real and hit pretty close to the bone, but lasted that long.
 So it was kind of a guide for me then on through life to always try to write what I know about.”